 The first point was to have good hotbeds.
 Pécuchet got one made of brick.
 He painted the frames himself; and, being afraid of too much sunlight, he smeared over all the bell-glasses with chalk.
 He took care to cut off the tops of the leaves for slips.
 Next he devoted attention to the layers.
 He attempted many sorts of grafting-flute-graft, crown-graft, shield-graft, herbaceous grafting, and whip-grafting.
-With what care he adjusted the two libers! how he tightened the ligatures! and what a heap of ointment it took to cover them again!
+With what care he adjusted the two libers! how he tightened the ligatures! and what a heap of the took to cover them again!

-Twice a day he took his watering-pot if he would have shed incense over them.
+Twice a day he took his waterin pot and swung it over the plants as if he would have shed incense over them.
 In proportion as they became green under the water, which fell in a thin shower, it seemed to him as if he were quenching his own thirst and reviving along with them.
 Then, yielding to a feeling of intoxication, he snatched off the rose of the watering-pot, and poured out the liquid copiously from the open neck.